 And there you have it—10 ways for you to leverage your reverse mortgage proceeds.
 But keep in mind, these ideas are just the beginning.
 Since cash from a reverse mortgage can be used for whatever you wish, the possibilities are endless.

 At Longbridge Financial, we know how important your home equity is—that’s why we’re committed to making the process all about you.
-Our reverse mortgage professionals get to know you, and take the time to understand your unique situation, so we can offer solutions that are best tailored to your needs.
-Plus, if we ever feel that a reverse mortgage isn’t right for you, we will tell you so.
-Not all lenders make that pledge.
+We will help you determine what reverse mortgage solution is right for you.
+Not all lenders make this commitment.

 - Real estate taxes, homeowners insurance, and property maintenance required.

 - Consult a financial advisor and appropriate government agencies for any effect on taxes or government benefits.